SEN Information Report for The Bawburgh School 2017-18

 A teaching assistant may be allocated to work with the pupil in a 1-1 or small focus group to target more specific needs.

-If appropriate specialist equipment may be given to the pupil e.g. writing slopes, concentration cushions, pen/pencils grips or easy to use scissors.
+At times specific specialist equipment may be given to the pupil e.g. writing slopes, concentration cushions, pen/pencils grips or easy to use scissors.

 - How will I know how my child is doing?

 You will be able to discuss your child’s progress at Parents Evenings and through mid year and end of year reports.
 However, we never want our parent to feel that this is the only time to discuss their child’s progress and so we encourage to you contact the Class teachers if you ever have a concern or worry and a meeting will be set up at a mutually convenient time.